Community Partners

 The Literacy Council for Josephine County is an all-volunteer, non-profit community service organization founded in 1986.
 They are dedicated to fostering adult literacy by providing tutoring in basic reading, writing, math, and English language skills in Josephine County, Oregon and neighboring areas of the Rogue Valley in Southern Oregon.

-Foundry Village is an upcoming transitional housing project in Grants Pass designed to meet the need of our housing insecure community.
+Foundry Village is a transitional housing project in Grants Pass designed to meet the need of our housing insecure community.
 Residents are provided with wrap around social services designed to help get people back on their feet.
-This project will have 14 tiny homes in which people can stay for a short period of time while receiving services.
-The project will be administered by Rogue Retreat, which has a similar project in Medford.
+This project has 14 tiny homes in which people can stay for a short period of time while receiving services.
+The project is administered by Rogue Retreat, which has a similar project in Medford.

 Every first and third Thursday the Red Cross operates a blood bank at Newman UMC.
 Sign up on their website to schedule a donation!